theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/http-server.md

 * `pathEnd` : used on an inner-level to discriminate “path already fully matched” from other alternatives.
 Will, in this case, match on the "users" path.
 * `concat`: concatenates two or more route alternatives.
 Routes are attempted one after another.
 If a route rejects a request, the next route in the chain is attempted.
 This continues until a route in the chain produces a response.
 If all route alternatives reject the request, the concatenated route rejects the route as well.
 In that case, route alternatives on the next higher level are attempted.
 If the root level route rejects the request as well, then an error response is returned that contains information about why the request was rejected.
     * This can also be achieved using the `~` operator, like this: `exampleRoute ~ anotherRoute`.
-    However this method is slightly more error-prone since forgetting to add the `~` between routes in subsequent lines will not result in a compile error (as it would when using the `concat` directive) resulting in only the "last" route to be returned. <br/>
+    However, this method is slightly more error-prone since forgetting to add the `~` between routes in subsequent lines will not result in a compile error (as it would when using the `concat` directive) resulting in only the "last" route to be returned. <br/>
     <br/>
     In short other words: you may see the `~` operator used in Pekko HTTP apps, however it is recommended to use the `concat` directive as safer alternative.